 “At the end of the day, it’s simply about helping people,” Magill says.
 “I make sure they’re paid if they’re not able to work.
 I make sure their treatment is authorized.
 I make sure that they receive all the benefits that they’re entitled to.”

-Over the years, workers’ compensation has grown increasingly complex, making it ever more important for injured workers to obtain experienced counsel who know how to navigate it.
+Over the years, workers’ compensation has grown increasingly complex, making it even more important for injured workers to obtain experienced counsel who knows how to navigate it.

 “Workers’ comp. is absolutely a maze and it’s our job to get you through it,” Magill says.
 “If you try to do it yourself, you more than likely will never get the benefits you’re entitled to.”